 What are Availability Zones?Availability Zones are groups of data centres that are based in different locations, linked together with a strong network backbone.
 If disaster strikes, the data is replicated in a separate location for quick recovery and minimal downtime.

 What can Perfect Image do to assist with security of a new cloud environment?

-Where we add the value is with patch management, security and compliance, we offer a support function, backup solutions and data protection to make sure your data is encrypted and backed up.
-We also provide a unique monitoring system that we can integrate with AWS and Azure and we can also monitor things at a hardware level and an operating system level, as well as cloud services, so it’s a solution that can monitor everything.
+Where we add the value is with patch management, security and compliance.
+We offer a support function, backup solutions and data protection to make sure your data is encrypted.
+We provide a unique monitoring system that we can integrate with AWS and Azure.

-For existing cloud infrastructures we can provide them with a report, and give them best practices and guidelines and remediate things that are required as part of the report.
-It also can recommend cost savings as well, and the breakdown of that can be quite detailed.
+For existing cloud infrastructures we can provide them witha cloud consultationfor a tailored report that gives them best practices and guidelines and remediate things that are required as part of the report.
+It also can recommend cost savings as well.
 There are so many services that you can be doing things without realising that you’ve created a cost.

 What personally do you like best about the cloud and what it can provide to businesses?

 For me it’s all about the constant innovation and introduction of new services.
 The competitive edge between AWS and Azure means that the customer always wins, whether that be with cost reduction, innovation or provision of service.
 Both are constantly evolving their portfolio to meet the requirements of customers and demands of the modern world.